mobilinkd/m17-cxx-demod/README.md

 There are two command line options for the demodulator that determine the diagnostic output.

-    -d causes demodulator diagnosts to be streamed to the terminal on STDERR.
+    -d causes demodulator diagnostics to be streamed to the terminal on STDERR.
     -l causes the link setup frame information (either from the first frame or LICH) to be displayed.

 Note that the oscillators on the PlutoSDR and on most RTL-SDR dongles are